jrmaktub/Golang-SlackBot-AI-NPL/README.md

 # Go-AI-NPL

-AI Bot for NPL using WolframAlpha.
-Mainly used for Slack
+AI Slack-Bot for NPL using WolframAlpha.

 Implemented:
 - WolframAlpha API